-No student may take more than 15 credits during his/her law school career in classes taught through distance education as defined by Standard 306.
+No student may take more than fifteen credits during his/her law school career in classes taught through distance education as defined by Standard 306.
 No student may take any distance education course until that student has completed at least twenty-eight credits in law school.
 Students should be aware that under ABA standards, the status of "asynchronous" courses (i.e., "online" or "web" courses) is uncertain.
-The College of Law sometimes offers a small number of web-based courses during the summer, but constantly monitors such courses to maintain educational quality and does not guarantee that any will be offered in the future.
+The College of Law sometimes offers a small number of web-based courses, but constantly monitors such courses to maintain educational quality and does not guarantee that any will be offered.
 Students should also be aware that the New York Bar ruled in 2012 that it will not count asynchronous distance education hours toward the eighty-three law school credit hours students must earn to become members of the New York Bar.
 (Because WVU requires ninety-one hours for graduation, students who have taken a web course during law school can still become members of the New York bar because they have, in the eyes of the New York Bar, eight "surplus hours.")
 Students should check the bar requirements in states where they plan to practice to see whether similar rules have been adopted there.

-A.12 ABA REQUIREMENT
+A.12 CALCULATION OF CREDIT HOURS BY ABA RULE

 The American Bar Association accredits U.S. law schools.
-A Juris Doctorate (J.D.) degree from an ABA-accredited law school entitles you to take the bar examination in any state (other individual state requirements, such as character, being met).
-The WVU College of Law has been fully accredited by the ABA since 1923.
-The ABA standards for Approval of Law Schools are published annually and can be accessed at www.abanet.org.
-Of these standards, there are three particular ABA requirements worth noting here:
+A J.D. degree from an ABA-accredited law school entitles the recipient to take the bar examination in any state as long as the state's other individual requirements, such as character, are met.
+The College of Law has been fully accredited by the ABA since 1923.
+The ABA Standards for Approval of Law Schools are published annually and can be accessed at www.abanet.org.